zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 8. If the NSEC (NSEC3) records do not "cover" the *Non-Existent Query Name*, then output *[T01_HAS_NSEC3]*

+> > When referring to RCODE, such as "NoError", use the term [RCODE Name]
+> > with a link to the IANA page.
+Also use the name forms on that page.

 ## Outcome(s)
 > > First we have standard text that should normally be the same in all
 > > test case specifications.